akod0883/ArcMachineMonitor/journal.md

 Today I worked on looking for specific parts to order from the ECE machine shop.
 I also did some work on the design document

 # 9 - 26 - 2022
-Today the group met with Professor Fiflet about our design document
+Today the group met with Professor Fiflet about our design document.
+We got good feedback about adding RV tables and adding more ethics to the ethics section of the design document.

+# 9 - 29 - 2022
+Today I worked on updating the design document to include RV tables and tolerance analysis.

+# 10 - 4 - 2022
+We had our design review where we got more information about how to change our project in general.
+We need to make our block diagram more specific to accuratly represent our project.